Altalogy/a6y-react-auth/a6y-react-auth/README.md

 param | type | description
 --- | --- | ---
 className[optional] | string | the CSS classes
-onSuccess[optional]] | (response: unknown) => void | onSuccess callback function
+containerClassName[optional] | string | the CSS classes of the wrapping element onSuccess[optional]] | (response: unknown) => void | onSuccess callback function
 onLinkHandler[optional] | it's a link callback function to redirect the app.
 If not declared it's using by pathname `sign-in` inputStyles[optional] | string | input CSS classes